Restaurant Insurance in Oregon

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Portland's restaurant scene relies heavily on specialized equipment for craft production — artisan baking, charcuterie, fermentation — where breakdown can halt operations and revenue.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Walk-in cooler fails during busy Rose Festival week